rohansatapathy/textdb/README.md

  - Q: Why does TextDB exist?

-   A: Literally for no other reason than for me to learn C.
+   A: Literally for no other reason than for me to learn C. However, I am considering rewriting TextDB in [DreamBerd](https://github.com/TodePond/DreamBerd) because languages with the file extension `.db` seem to be uniquely suited for writing database systems.
+However, this can only happen once the capabilities of GenAI advance enough for ChatGPT to function as a DreamBerd compiler.